-The SECAT Program requires that the Sacramento Area Council of Governments be added as a lien holder on the title of the replacement vehicle throughout the term of the agreement (usually five years).
-SACOG should be listed on the vehicle title as follows:
+The participant must own and operate the replacement vehicle or engine.
+The participant may obtain financing to assist in the purchase.
+The SECAT Program requires that the Sacramento Area Council of Governments and the SMAQMD be added as a lien holder on the title of the replacement vehicle throughout the term of the agreement (usually five years).
+The Participant must provide proof by submitting either a copy of the replacement vehicle title or the invoice documents listing the lien holder(s) on the replacement vehicle.

+SACOG and the SMAQMD should be listed on the vehicle title as follows:

-Sacramento Area Council of Governments 1415 L St, Ste 300 Sacramento, CA 95814 (916) 321-9000
+Sacramento Area Council of Governments/SMAQMD 1415 L St, Ste 300 Sacramento, CA 95814 (916) 321-9000